JRenoir/WISER_Quantum_Portfolio_Optimization_VG/README.md

 Step 1: Problem mapping and circuit pattern construction; Step 2: Circuit optimization and transpilation; Step 3: Backend execution and optimization

 We also adopt the gradient-free NFT optimizer (https://arxiv.org/pdf/1903.12166) and CVaR aggregation rule ($\alpha$ is fixed at $0.1$) developed by the project initiators.
-We are also developing a new **quantum natural gradient optimizer**, which will be tested in the next stage; see Appendix II for details.
+We are also developing a new **quantum natural gradient optimizer**, which will be tested in the next stage; see **Appendix II** for details.

 **Parameters Used**:

-- LP file: `data/1/31bonds/docplex-bin-avgonly-nocplexvars.lp` (An original optimization **31-bond problem** with binary variables `iTrade_*`, quadratic objective function, and linear inequality constraints)
+- LP file: `data/1/31bonds/docplex-bin-avgonly-nocplexvars.lp` (An original optimization **31-bond problem** with binary variables `iTrade_*`, quadratic objective function, and linear inequality constraints; We uses CPLEX for parsing the LP file)
 - Ansatz: `'TwoLocalxx'`
 - Ansatz params: `{'reps': 1, 'entanglement': 'bilinear'}`
 - Theta initial: `'piby3'` (Parameter initialization)